ersu98/Network-Connectivity-Tester/README.md

     **Solution**:
     - **Run the Script as Administrator**:
       - In Windows, raw sockets (which are used to send ICMP pings) require administrator privileges.
-      - If you are using Command Prompt, run as administrator then try running the script again.
+      - If you are using Command Prompt, VSCode or any other software to run the code.
+Run the software elevated then try running the script again.